MaazMS/Kubernetes/components_doc/pods.md

 2. Multi container communicate with each other directly because by referencing localhost, share same network, storage, namespace.

 Q1.
 What case we use multiple container in one single pod?.
-1. Some times we need helper container for some support task for main container that time we use multiple container.
+a.
+Some times we need helper container for some support task for main container that time we use multiple container.

 Q2.
 What type of support task we do for helper container?.
-1. processing user enter data.
+a. processing user enter data.
-2. processing files which is uploaded by user.
+b. processing files which is uploaded by user.

 Q3. what time we create or delete helper container?.
-1. When new app container is created helper container also created.
+a.
+When new application create container is created also helper container.
-2. When app container die helper container is also die.
+b.
+When app container die helper container is also die.
 ![](https://matthewpalmer.net/kubernetes-app-developer/articles/networking-overview.png)

 ### pod Networking
-1. Every `nod` inside k8s cluster has unique **ip address** which is called nod ip address.
+1. Every `pod` inside k8s cluster has unique **ip address** which is called pod ip address.
-2. Every `pod` inside k8s cluster nod has unique **port number**
+2. Every `container` inside pod has unique **port number**
-3. The ip address of nod and port number of pod is use for communication and sharing resources.
+3. The ip address of pod and port number of container is use for communication and sharing resources.
 ### Inter-pod
 1. Multiple containers from different pod communicate each other.
 2. All the pod have unique ip address.
-3. The port ip address are fully routable on the **pod network** inside k8s cluster.
+3. The pod ip address are fully routable on the **pod network** inside k8s cluster.
-4. Their is no need for mapping the port.
+4. Their is no need for mapping the pod.
-5. The communicate the container inside the specific pod then **port ip.port numner**
+5. The communicate the container inside the specific pod then **pod ip.port numner**
 ![](https://github.com/MaazMS/Kubernetes/blob/k8s/components_doc/images/Inter%20pod%20communication.png?raw=true)
 #### Intra- pod
 1. Multiple containers inside same pod communicate each other.
-2. Every `pod` inside k8s cluster nod has unique **port number**
+2. Every `container` inside pod has unique **port number**
 3. Multiple container take share host (localhost) which is use for sharing resource.
 4. Not choose same port number in one pod.
  ![](https://github.com/MaazMS/Kubernetes/blob/k8s/components_doc/images/Intra-%20pod%20communication.png?raw=true)